1coderookie/Kobra2Insights/docs/hardware/bed.md

 !!! note "For Demonstration Purposes Only (At This Point Of Time!)"

     The following descriptions and pictures are about a 3 point bedmount mod I made to one of my Neos.
-    At this point this is just mentioned here for demonstration purposes only, I'm not yet recommending to modify the Kobra 2 Pro like this.
-This is only due to the assumption that the springs that are needed for the following mod might add some instability to the bedplate, which could negatively effect the outcome when printing at the maximum speeds of 500mm/s and 20.00mm/s² acceleration Anycubic is advertising for this machine.*
+    At this point this is just mentioned here for demonstration purposes only, I'm not yet recommending to modify the Kobra 2 Neo like this.
+This is only due to the assumption that the springs that are needed for the following mod might add some instability to the bedplate, which could negatively effect the outcome when printing at the maximum speeds of 250mm/s and with high accelerations Anycubic is advertising for this machine.*

 I did a bit of tinkering and modded the bedmount to a 3 point bed mount instead of the classic 4 point mount.